tc39/proposal-regexp-v-flag/README.md

 - difference/subtraction (_in A but not in B_)
 - intersection (_in both A and B_)
 - nested character classes (_needed to enable the above_)

+In addition, by merging with the [properties of strings proposal](https://github.com/tc39/proposal-regexp-unicode-sequence-properties), we also propose to add certain Unicode properties of strings, and string literals in character classes.

 ## Motivation